 Time Crisis 4 – Currently the last of the Time Crisis unless you count Razing Storm although TC5 could be around the corner…

-Let’s Go Jungle – A “buddy” shooter as the game focuses on working together.
+Let’s Go Jungle – A romantic comedy shooter as the game focuses on a couple working together to get out of a jungle trip gone horribly wrong.
 It used a theater style cabinet and mounted guns, while also including some mini-games.
 It did well enough to lead to a sequel, Let’s Go Island.

 –2007–